SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid4/_index.nl.md

 The hub has a list of registered servers that it provides access to, and allows control of these instances.

-Selenium Grid allows us to run tests in parallel on multiple machines, and to manage different browser versions and browser configurations centrally (instead of in each individual test).
+This feature allows us to run tests in parallel on multiple machines, and to manage different browser versions and browser configurations centrally (instead of in each individual test).